Blue Owl Capital Inc. (OWL) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-7, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Blue Owl Capital Inc. ("Blue Owl" or the "Company") (NYSE: OWL) have opportunity to lead the securities fraud class action lawsuit.
+13, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Blue Owl Capital Inc. ("Blue Owl" or the "Company") (NYSE: OWL).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BLUE OWL CAPITAL INC. (OWL), CLICK HERE BEFORE FEBRUARY 2, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR OWL INVESTMENTS, CLICKHERE BEFORE FEBRUARY 2, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?